febrianrachmadi/lots-iam-gpu/README.md

 ## 2. Running the Software

-* Please follow instructions below to run the project via **Anaconda Navigator** (with GUI).
+**Anaconda Navigator (Jupyter Notebook/GUI):** Please follow instructions below to run the project via Anaconda Navigator.
 1. Activate the virtual environment by choosing `Home > Applications on > IAM_GPU_LINUX_jynb > jupyter notebook > Launch` tabs.
 2. Go to LOTS-IAM-GPU working directory.
 3. Open `LOTS_IAM_GPU_release.ipynb` Jupyter Notebook file.
 4. Choose working kernel by choosing `Kernel > Change kernel > IAM_GPU_LINUX_jynb`.
 5. Run all cells by choosing `Kernel > Restart & Run All`. *Note*: You can run each cell one-by-one by choosing a cell and then click `>| Run` button.
 6. Wait until all cells are finished.
 7. The results should be saved in a new folder named `results` inside the LOTS-IAM-GPU working folder.

-* Please follow instructions below to run the project via **miniconda** (with command line).
+**Miniconda (command line):** Please follow instructions below to run the project via command line.
 1. Activate the virtual environment calling `source activate IAM_GPU_LINUX_mini`.
 2. Go to LOTS-IAM-GPU working directory.
 3. Run the software by calling `python iam_lots_gpu.py` on the terminal.
 4. The results should be saved in a new folder named `results` inside the LOTS-IAM-GPU working folder.

 ### 2.1 Changing Software's Parameters